Be prepared for the NEBOSH General Certificate and get some context about the course with our recommended revision reads.

 Striking accomplishments like 'developed safe systems of work', 'investigated incidents' and 'managed health and safety management systems' are yours in 10 weeks (or just six, if you're doing the Fast Track).

 It's a 19-pager tells you how and where to do the assessment, and towards the end, explains the marking criteria and the results.
-It's a must-read by all accounts.
+It's a must-read.

 NEBOSH breaks it down into four stages of assessment:

 - Description of the organisation and methodology - the whats, whens and wheres of the hazard

 - Risk assessment - hazard categories, who could be harmed, controls and timescales

 - Priorities (3 actions with justifications) - three high-priority actions with moral, legal and fiscal justification

 - Review, communicate and check - setting the review date, how you'll tell your colleagues about the findings of the risk assessment and how you'll follow it up

 You'll get a sense of how methodical and detail-orientated risk assessments are.
 You'll go into the training with your critical eyes open to risks and hazards.

 We also have a guide to completing your NEBOSH General Certificate assessment to support you.